^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications Nazo Spray
+Indications Nazo spray

-• for treatment of a vasomotor runny nose;
+• for the treatment of vasomotor rhinitis;

-• for the treatment of an allergic rhinitis;
+• for the treatment of allergic rhinitis;

-• with hay fever.
+• for hay fever.

 Release form

-In 1 ml of the drug contains:
+1 ml of the preparation contains:

-• oxymetazoline g / x - 0.5 mg;
+• oxymetazoline hydrochloride – 0.5 mg;

 Pharmacodynamics